 - Good research skills to easily gather information on industry statistics and open job vacancies

-- The patience to allow other people enough time to learn new things or skills
+- Patience to allow other people enough time to learn new things or skills

-- To be approachable and welcoming – many people want to develop rapport with their coaches before they can trust them with private or confidential information
+- Ability to be approachable and welcoming – many people want to develop a rapport with their coaches before they can trust them with private or confidential information

-- Good time management skills to plan your time accordingly, especially when working with clients with busy schedules
+- Excellent time management skills to plan your time accordingly, especially when working with clients with busy schedules

-- Good telephone skills since some clients may not prefer to have face-to-face interviews
+- Excellent communication skills – including telephone skills since some clients may not prefer to have face-to-face interviews

 - Good IT skills